Hierarchical Training of Deep Neural Networks Using Early Exiting: Experiments

-Using Equations (\ref{eq:tot_hier})-(\ref{eq:tot_full}) from Section~\ref{section:runtime_analysis} and the accuracies that have been measured in Section \ref{section:Exp} Figure \ref{fig:accuracy}, we obtain the guide Figure~\ref{fig:hier_results_3G_4G}.
-This figure shows the accuracy versus calculated training runtime for the different separation positions on the neural networks (the separation positions are shown by the point labels) for our proposed hierarchical training method in comparison to the full-cloud training baseline.
-These values are computed for 3G and 4G communication protocols between edge and cloud.
-3G and 4G are selected as these networks have covered $94.9\%$ and $85.0\%$ percent of the world population respectively according to to~\cite{ericsson} and can be used for hierarchical systems.
+Using Equations (\ref{eq:tot_hier})-(\ref{eq:tot_full}) from Section~\ref{section:runtime_analysis} and the accuracies that have been measured in Figure \ref{fig:accuracy}, we obtain Figure~\ref{fig:hier_results_3G_4G}.
+This figure shows the accuracy versus the calculated runtime for one epoch of training for the different separation points in the DNNs for our proposed hierarchical training method in comparison to the full-cloud training baseline.
+The separation points are shown by the labels in the plot.
+These runtime values are computed for 3G and 4G communication protocols between the edge and the cloud.
+The selection of 3G and 4G networks is justified by their extensive global coverage, encompassing $94.9\%$ and $85.0\%$ of the world population, respectively, according to~\cite{ericsson}.

-The figures show that for both VGG-16 and ResNet-18 architectures and both 3G and 4G communication protocols, our proposed method can provide a good reduction in the runtime, while the penalty on accuracy is low for many of the separation points.
+The figures show that for both VGG-16 and ResNet-18 architectures used with CIFAR-10 and Tiny ImageNet datasets with 3G and 4G communication protocols, our proposed method can provide a good reduction in the runtime, while the penalty on accuracy is low for many of the separation points.
 The gain in runtime is higher when 3G communication protocol is used since the communication bandwidth is lower and reducing its burden can have a more significant effect on the total runtime.
 These figures help to choose the best hierarchical division between the edge and the cloud based on the specific accuracy and runtime requirements of the user.
-Remind that the Figures \ref{fig:memory} and \ref{fig:compute} also help the user to satisfy the memory footprint and the computational cost requirements.
+Consider that Figures \ref{fig:memory} and \ref{fig:compute} also help the user to satisfy the memory footprint and the computational cost requirements.

 {